 At Party Center Software, we’re dedicated to helping our industry overcome adversity and emergencies.
 We’ve prepared a few guides to help you plan your business.

 3. Work with a Coach or Mentor

 “One of the greatest values of mentors is the ability to see ahead what others cannot see and to help them navigate a course to their destination.” — John C. Maxwell

 Having a business coach or mentor is one of the best things you can do for yourself and your business.
 Owning or running a business can be extremely taxing.
 And when you feel stressed or anxious, you might inadvertently take that home with you.

 The FEC community is full of extremely passionate people that are always willing to help.
-There are a number of organizations such as Trainertainment, Foundations University, FEC Success, and IAAPA that host events dedicated to helping business owners grow.
+Several organizations such as Trainertainment, Foundations University, FEC Success, and IAAPA host events dedicated to helping business owners grow.

 If you’re looking for a mentor in the community, here are some recommendations: